North Korea 2016 economic growth at 17-year high despite sanctions: South Korea

 The Kaesong Industrial Zone was shut down early last year after the North tested a long-range rocket in February defying U.N. sanctions.

-Reporting by Christine Kim, additional reporting by Jane Chung, Editing by Soyoung Kim and Raju Gopalakrishnan
+Additional reporting by Cynthia Kim,; Editing by Soyoung Kim and Raju Gopalakrishnan